Burke111-DEV/display-extend-client-android/README.md

 - [Android SDK Platform-Tools](https://developer.android.com/studio/releases/platform-tools): Acknowledgements to the Android SDK Platform-Tools, which are utilized in this project for various development and debugging tasks, such as device communication, adb commands, and more.

+- [ws-avc-player](https://github.com/matijagaspar/ws-avc-player) Library used on the client side to receive and render h264 frame data.
+It provides valuable functionality for efficient video playback and enhances the overall performance of the client application.

 Please note that the Display Extend Android Client project does not claim ownership or endorse these tools directly.